-As president and CEO of Ecova, Jana Schmidt is responsible for maintaining a clear vision for the company as the leader in total energy and sustainability management.
-Jana is recognized as a proven leader with a depth of experience in sales and client advocacy who can grow companies through driving results and enhanced customer loyalty to become leaders in their respective industries.
+As interim president and CEO of Ecova, Martin Sieh is responsible for maintaining a clear vision for the company as the leader in total energy and sustainability management.
+Martin is leveraging 25 years of experience in the energy and sustainability industry along with organizational and people leadership skills, Martin delivers a market leading client experience with world-class efficiency and process control.

 “Ecova’s mission of combining data, insight, and action has the potential to deliver engagement and savings to commercial customers at a speed and cost that has never been done before.”

 Bennett has spent more than 15 years building and leading companies around data and analytics.
 He has consistently developed innovative ways to utilize data, software, and emerging analytical approaches – from acquiring and operating more than $500 million in commercial building assets to enabling more effective institutional portfolio management for endowments and high-net worth individuals.
 In 2009, Bennett co-founded Retroficiency, a venture-backed, leading energy analytics software company acquired by Ecova in October 2015.
 Under his leadership, Retroficiency was selected by Forbes as one of America’s Most Promising Companies and by BusinessWeek as one America’s Most Promising Social Enterprises.